andrewcooke/choochoo/docs/fit-cookbook.md

 If there are no warnings or errors (as above) then the file is OK (as far as my code can tell - to check timestamps see the next recipe).

+## Check Many FIT Files

+Maybe we have a collection of files and we want to know which have problems.
+Note that using `-v 2` reduces the logging to `ERROR` level only (with `-v 0` we would see no logging, just the file names).

+    > ch2 -v 2 fix-fit --name-bad *.fit
+       ERROR: No base type for number 134 20170518-191602-1740899583.fit
+       ERROR: Data size incorrect (1542/757+12+2=771)
+    activity-activity-filecrc.fit
+       ERROR: Bad checksum (a1d5/b1d5)
+    activity-filecrc.fit
+       ERROR: Data size incorrect (854/757+12+2=771)
+    activity-settings-corruptheader.fit
+       ERROR: Data size incorrect (853/757+12+2=771)
+    activity-settings.fit
+       ERROR: Data size incorrect (786/757+12+2=771)
+    activity-settings-nodata.fit
+       ERROR: Data size incorrect (768/757+12+2=771)
+    activity-unexpected-eof.fit
+       ERROR: No base type for number 132 developer-types-sample.fit
+       ERROR: No base type for number 133 elemnt-bolt-no-application-id-inside-developer-data-id.fit
+       ERROR: Data size incorrect (88904/58949+14+2=58965)
+    event_timestamp.fit

 ## Check Timestamps in a FIT File

 To check that the timestamp never increases by more than 60s between